MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Assign-licenses-to-population.md

 #### If mailboxes are not fully migrated to Microsoft 365 Exchange Online

 If your organization has not fully migrated to Microsoft 365 Exchange Online, you may encounter mailboxes that are hosted using Exchange on-premises.
-Your Microsoft 365 Global admin or Exchange admin can help to determine if you will encounter this scenario, and assist you with migrating these mailboxes to Microsoft 365 Exchange Online.
+Your AAD Privileged Role Administrator or Exchange admin can help to determine if you will encounter this scenario, and assist you with migrating these mailboxes to Microsoft 365 Exchange Online.

 ## Appearance of newly licensed users